 This discovery spurred a ton of research into what other benefits omega 3s might have.
 Today, there’s a wealth of research on the topic.
 A quick search for “omega 3 fatty acids” on PubMed– a comprehensive database of scientific research– returns over 27,500 results!

 Now, some of the potential health benefits of omega 3s require more study.
 But there are also several benefits well-backed by research.
-In addition to cardiovascular health, we know with certainty omega 3s support:
+In addition to cardiovascular health, we know omega 3s can help support:

 - Bone health

 - Eye health